zebrunner/carina/docs/automation/mobile.md

-Carina framework provides useful and elegant way of Mobile (Android and iOS) Test Automation.
+Carina framework provides the useful and elegant way of Mobile (Android and iOS) Test Automation.
 The best practices have a lot in common with web automation, so it’s highly recommended to look through [Web automation article](http://qaprosoft.github.io/carina/automation/web/).

 ### Mobile special requirements:
 To run mobile tests [Appium](http://appium.io/) is used instead of Selenium.
-There are 2 versions of Appium: desktop and console and both are good for Carina. <b>Appium has to be running every time before test run.</b>
+There are 2 versions of Appium: desktop and console and both are good for Carina. <b>Appium has to be running every time before the test run.</b>
  ![Page Object Pattern](../img/appium_design.png)

 ### Android special requirements:
-1. Android SDK(part of [Android Studio](https://developer.android.com/studio/)) is important component for work.
+1. Android SDK(part of [Android Studio](https://developer.android.com/studio/)) is an important component for work.
 Pay attention that after installing Android Studio sometimes (depends on version) you need to additionally install ADB and aapt (for mac only).
 2. Edit your PATH variable and add ANDROID_HOME (path to “sdk” folder) to PATH.
 Hint: sometimes (especially on Mac) you need to add paths to important folders inside sdk, such as “platform-tools” (here is ADB located), “tools” and “build-tools”(here is aapt located).
 3. .apk file - installation file of a program that’s being tested is required, the same for both - real device and emulator.

 ### iOS special requirements:
 1. [Xcode](https://developer.apple.com/xcode/) is vital component for work, but unfortunately, it’s Mac-used only.
 It’s impossible to do iOS automation on Windows.
 2. Installation file of a program that’s being tested is required.
-For real device it’s .ipa file and for simulator it’s .app file. .app file should be provided by developers and has special signatures to work correct, but automation on simulator is free.
+For real device it’s .ipa file and for simulator it’s .app file. .app file should be provided by developers and has special signatures to work correctly, but automation on simulator is free.
 On the other hand, the license is needed to work with the real device.

 ### Mobile config properties
 We could provide any Appium capabilty in **config.properties** file using capabilities.name=value format.
 In the table below we are providing description for the most popular mobile capabilities: